Is that time of the year when reporting is knocking on your door, and competitor’s research is giving you a hard time?

 - Services offered: look at what type of services they are offering and how yours stand out.

-- Business size: choose between - small, medium or large businesses.
-Search for the customer reach, assets, human resource and any other parameter to help you know how big your competitor’s brand is.
+- Business size: choose between - small, medium, or large businesses.
+Search for the customer reach, assets, human resources, and any other parameter to help you know how big your competitor’s brand is.

 - Locations where businesses are operating.
 If they are selling physical goods, see where they are located.
 If they are selling online and they're running the business from different places, understand if it's reasonable to expand your business too.
 Your social media competitive analysis should be able to answer these questions.
-It gives you an idea of where you can expand your business to.
+It gives you an idea of where you can expand your business.